While he may be Too Legit to Quit, famed 90s rapper MC Hammer has come into the crosshairs of the IRS for owing back taxes.

 Now an ordained preacher, he’s one of many Americans targeted by the IRS.
 His song might have said “U Can’t Touch This,” but the IRS is singing a different tune: “Oh Yes We Can.”

 Rappers, rock stars, average Joes.
 It doesn’t matter.
 If you owe back taxes to the IRS you’ll likely get a wage garnishment, bank levy or tax lien placed against you.
+You shouldn’t consider it to be a surprise, because that’s just how things go with the IRS.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.